Trace2Inv-Artifact/Trace2Inv-Artifact-FSE24/README.md

 # Trace2Inv FSE 2024 Artifact

 ## For Developers:
 For developers who wants to build on top of our tool instead of just running and testing our artifact, we recommend going to our most up-to-date tool OpenTracer repo https://github.com/jeffchen006/OpenTracer.
 It is actively maintained and was serving as the core component of Trace2Inv.
+The main purpose of this repo is simply to reproduce the experiment results in our FSE 2024 paper.

 ## Overview